-Employees are prohibited from permitting unknown or unauthorized persons to pass through doors, gates, and other entrances to IdenTrust-restricted areas when accessing the facilities.
-Authorization to enter the IdenTrust-controlled areas of the facility must be obtained in advance from the Operations Management.
+Co-location facility staff members are prohibited from permitting unknown or unauthorized persons to pass through entrances to IdenTrust-restricted areas when accessing the facilities.
+Authorization to enter the IdenTrust-controlled areas of the facility must be obtained in advance from IdenTrust Operations Management.

-Visitors are allowed within the fenced perimeter only with authorization from the guard in the control center after properly identifying themselves and the purpose for the visit.
-Also, visitors are only allowed access to the IdenTrust data center based on a pre-determined need, such as an audit review or customer visit.
-Visitor identities must be verified; and they must sign an entry log.
-Only following this requirements, will an IdenTrust employee escort the visitor(s) into the IdenTrust space.
-Visitors are not allowed to roam in any area of the facility without an IdenTrust escort.
+Visitors to the facility are allowed within the fenced perimeter only with authorization from the guard in the control center after properly identifying themselves and the purpose for the visit.
+Also, visitors are allowed access to the IdenTrust data center based only on a pre-determined need, such as an audit review or customer visit.
+Visitors' identities must be verified; and they must sign an entry log.
+Only following these requirements, will an

+IdenTrust employee escort the visitor(s) into the IdenTrust space.
+IdenTrust visitors are not allowed to roam in any area of the facility without an IdenTrust escort; the facility has similar restrictions in place for visitors not related to IdenTrust.

 The Secure Room is physically secured with two-person, dual-factor authentication including biometrics.
 The room is also equipped with a 24x7x365 camera system monitored by operators, with video retained for a minimum of 90 days.
-Only authorized Trusted Role employees are granted access to the Secure Room.
-In some instances a visitor may be authorized to enter the Secure Room.
-In those cases the visitor(s) will be pre-authorized by the Head of IdenTrust Operations or the Security Office, must present valid identity at the co-location center's front desk and be given a visitor's badge to be worn visibly at all times.
-At no time is any individual able to gain access or be left alone in the Secure Room.
-Two approved, Trusted Role employees will accompany any approved visitors or contractors at all times.
+Only authorized IdenTrust Trusted Role employees are granted access to the Secure Room.
+In some instances, a visitor may also be authorized to enter the Secure Room.
+In those cases, the visitor(s) must be preauthorized by the Head of IdenTrust Operations or the Security Office, must present valid identity at the colocation center's front desk, and must be given a visitor's badge to be worn visibly at all times.
+At no time is any single individual able to gain access to or be left alone in the Secure Room.
+Two approved IdenTrust Trusted Role employees will accompany any approved visitors or contractors at all times within the Secure Room and other non-public areas of the facility.

 The Secure Room is required to be under 2-of-M person control at all times when an individual is present in the room.
 By policy, M is kept to the lowest number of Trusted Role employees that still allows for enough personnel to cover the needs of IdenTrust's diverse customer base.
 Two-person control is enforced through strict policy and biometric access control authenticators positioned at the entry and exit of the secure room.
-Both individuals are required to present two-factor authentication including biometrics before gaining entrance to the room.
+Both individuals are required to present two-factor authentication including biometrics before gaining entrance to the room, or exiting from it.